I participated in a Holy Week Walk this year.

 Tweetables

-How a small church acted a Holy Week Walk.
+How a small church acted out a Holy Week Walk.
 Click to Tweet

 What were the main scenes of Jesus’ Holy Week?
 Click to Tweet